cryptic-game/frontend/README.md

 3. Press Shift twice.
 Run `npm install`.
 4. Click the green play button in the top right to start the Angular CLI Server.

-Note: You can reate a new component using the command `ng generate component component-name` (short: `ng g c component-name`).
+Note: Create a new component with the command `ng generate component component-name` (short: `ng g c component-name`).

 ### Tasks